Observability

 What Is AI Observability?

-AI observability is the production observability discipline for AI systems: capturing structured traces, model inputs and outputs, retrievals, tool calls, eval scores, cost, and latency so engineers can explain behavior and fix failures.
+AI observability is the production observability discipline for AI systems: capturing structured traces, model inputs and outputs, retrievals, tool calls, evaluator scores, cost, and latency so engineers can explain behavior and fix failures.
 It shows up in production traces, not only offline tests, and covers LLM apps, RAG pipelines, voice agents, and multi-step agents.
 In FutureAGI, traceAI integrations such as traceAI-langchain emit OpenTelemetry spans with fields like llm.token_count.prompt and fi.span.kind, while evaluators such as Groundedness attach quality signals to the same run.
+The May 2026 short version: if your dashboard answers “what is p99 latency?” but cannot answer “which retrieved chunk caused this ungrounded answer?”, you have monitoring, not AI observability.

 AI systems fail through hidden intermediate decisions, not just thrown exceptions.
 A customer-support agent can return a fluent answer with HTTP 200 while the retriever pulled stale policy text, the model ignored a high-priority system instruction, a tool timed out twice, and token cost tripled because a retry loop expanded the context window.
 Classic application monitoring sees latency and status code.
 AI observability sees the chain of evidence.